The Health Department:

-- Tuberculosis is a bacterial disease spread from person-to-person by close, prolonged exposure to infected airborne droplets, such as from a cough or sneeze.
+- TB is a bacterial disease spread from person to person by close, prolonged exposure to infected airborne droplets, such as from a cough or sneeze.

-- The TB bacteria are put into the air when a person with active TB disease of the lungs or throat coughs, sneezes, speaks, or sings.
+- TB bacteria are put into the air when a person with active TB disease of the lungs or throat coughs, sneezes, speaks or sings.
 People nearby may breathe in these bacteria and become infected.

 - TB is treatable and curable.

-More about TB testing and diagnosis from the Centers for Disease Control and Prevention (CDC).
+Learn more about TB testing and diagnosis from the Centers for Disease Control and Prevention (CDC).

-- Medication is prescribed for persons who test positive for TB infection as demonstrated by a positive skin test and no evidence of TB disease.
-The medication is remarkably safe and effective.
-It must be taken as prescribed, usually every day, for four to nine months or one time per week for three months by directly observed therapy.
+- Preventive medication is prescribed for persons who test positive for TB infection as demonstrated by a positive blood or skin test, and who have no evidence of active TB disease.
+The medication is safe and effective.
+It must be taken as prescribed, every day, for four to nine months or one time per week for three months by directly observed therapy.

 Treatment for TB Disease